nav-solutions/gnss-protos/README.md

 GNSS-Protos
 ===========

-The idea behind this library is to offer an easy to use, efficient and regrouped framework to encode & decode GNSS protocols.
+The idea behind this library is to offer an easy to use, efficient and compelling framework to major GNSS protocols.

 You can use this API to learn and go deeper into each protocol, as we strive to document each data bit correctly (refer to the online API).

+We have one option per protocol, for example the GPS/QZSS protocol is activated by `gps`.
-All protocols are gated under a library feature, so you can narrow it down to your use case.
+So it is possible to narrow-down this library to your own use case.

+The library offers both protocol encoding & decoding.

 Supported protocols
 ===================